mrcloudchase/ai-content-creator/README.md

 `POST /api/v1/documents/extract-text`

 Upload a .docx file to extract its text content.
+The output is guaranteed to be JSON-compatible and can be directly used with the AI completions endpoint.

+The endpoint automatically checks token count against your configured `OPENAI_MAX_TOKENS` limit and returns an appropriate error if the document is too large.

 #### Request